 With the dawn of AI development, it’s easy to assume pair programming is becoming less relevant.
 Why pair with a fallible human when a tireless agent can rapidly generate, validate, and implement ideas?

 Interestingly, our appetite for pairing hasn’t gone down, quite the opposite.
-Also, we’re seeing how the demand for Tuple is steadily increasing, and folks from Tuple see the same.

 So, how is pair programming still relevant in the age of AI?